gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 ## Datatypes

-Most common datatypes we use in C++
+Most common datatypes we use in C++.

 ```cpp
 #include <climits>